hytechclub/web-102/DomManipulation/README.md

-# Week 7: DOM Manipulation Part 1
+# DOM Manipulation Part 1
 Show how the Document Object Model can make JavaScript more interactive by manipulating HTML and CSS.
 This lesson covers:

 - Retrieving values from inputs and using them in JavaScript